SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 <tutorial.mp4>
 ```

-## Transfer Technology - Templates
-These endpoints are specific to the templates version of the transfer app.

-### GET /transfer/templates
-TODO

-### GET /transfer/templates/{id}
-TODO

-### DELETE /transfer/templates/{id}
-TODO

-### POST /transfer/templates/{id}/instantiate
-Start the app instantiation process.

-TODO

-### SSE /transfer/templates/{id}/build
-Execute the build process and finish it on success.
-Provides incremental feedback.

-SSE channels:
-- status
-- progress
-- failure

-TODO

-## App Instance
+## Apps
+There is a distinction between app types and app instances.
+Instances derive from app types.
+Software applications are imported as an app type from which multiple instances can be created.

-An app instance is represented as a ZIP archive with the following structure:
+An app is represented as a ZIP archive with the following structure:
 - config.yml
-- compose.yaml
+- compose-tpl.yaml
 - icon.{svg|png|jpg}?
 - README.md?
 - docker/?